Ireland's current strategy for research and development, science and technology.

 - Challenge-centric research will be initiated to stimulate solutions-driven collaborations bringing together enterprise, higher education institutions and public sector to identify and address national challenges;

-- International benchmarking – we will benchmark Ireland’s performance in these areas against other comparable economies, and develop steps to improve our comparative performance.
+- International benchmarking – we will benchmark Ireland’s performance in these areas against other comparable economies and develop steps to improve our comparative performance.

 The Innovation 2020 Implementation Group is driving the implementation of the Strategy at an overall level.
 This group has a whole-of-Government approach, includes representatives of the main public research funders as core members and is chaired by the Department of Business, Enterprise and Innovation.
 The Group report annually to Cabinet on the implementation of the strategy and publish annual Progress Reports.
+A Mid-term Review of the Strategy was published in 2019.